Overview

 Please let us know if you have any medical issues or dietary needs that we’ll need to consider in planning your trip.

-In order to ensure that each passenger experiences the pristine condition of the river canyon, all of our trips practice a “leave no trace” environmental and social ethic.
+In order to ensure that each guest experiences the pristine condition of the river canyon, all of our trips practice a “leave no trace” environmental and social ethic.
 All garbage and waste packed in are also packed out.
-We ask that you refrain from smoking while in the raft with other passengers and pack-out cigarette butts.
+We ask that you refrain from smoking while in the raft with other guests and pack-out cigarette butts.

-Tipping is optional, but appreciated by our staff.
+Tipping is optional but appreciated by our staff.
 If you are wondering how much to tip, you may consider that we operate in a service industry with a host of behind-the-scenes contributors in addition to the guides on your trip.
 In general, we suggest a gratuity based on 10 – 15% of the trip cost.
-It is customary on OARS trips for gratuities to be given to the Trip Leader, who will then distribute appropriately amongst all the guides and support staff.
-If you plan to tip, remember to bring cash—ATM’s are not readily available.
+It is customary on OARS trips for gratuities to be given to the Trip Leader, who will then distribute them appropriately amongst all the guides and support staff.
+If you plan to tip, remember to bring cash—ATMs are not readily available in Fiji.

 SOMETHING VOLUNTARY